-Course overload registration is by petition and is done during the first seven days of the fall and spring semesters.
+Course overload registration is requested during the first seven days of the fall and spring semesters.
 Course overload during Summerterm must be approved by the Director of Summerterm.
 Timely completion of the petition is required.
 First-year students are not eligible for a course overload.
 Transfer students in their first semester at St. Lawrence are not eligible for a course overload.